|

 (unless it has zero entries).
 DBEXPORT uses the naming convention

-DBNAME.999.exb for each binary export file.
-If the size of the
+DBNAME.999.exb for each binary export file, where DBNAME is the

-binary export file for a data set would exceed 1 GB instead
+binary export file for a data set would exceed 1 GB, however,

-multiple partial files are created named DBNAME.999.b## where ## is
+multiple partial files are created instead, each named DBNAME.999.b##

 The binary export file includes a header to identify the data in the